Get

 Do Border Collies Require Much Grooming?

-Border Collie collies have gorgeous medium-length fur and double coats.
+Border Collie collies have gorgeous medium-length to long fur and double coats.
 They require weekly brushing during most of the year and daily attention during heavy shedding periods.
 They require baths every few months and regular dental and nail care.

 Are Border Collies Generally Healthy?

-Border Collies are relatively healthy for pedigree dogs.
+Border Collies are relatively healthy for purebred dogs.
 Most live anywhere from 12 to 15 years.
 But they’re at heightened risk for several conditions, including hip dysplasia, progressive renal atrophy, Collie eye anomaly, and epilepsy.

 Border collie running in the water